ibm-cloud-docs/discovery/train-tooling.md

   - You must train a minimum of 49 queries, and possibly more.
 Watson will give you feedback if it needs more queries in order to train.
   - You should apply both available ratings to your results: `Relevant` and `Not relevant`.
 Only rating the `Relevant` documents will not provide the data needed.

+**Note:** Relevance training needs certain training-data requirements before it takes effect.
+The service checks the training data periodically to determine if these requirements are met, and automatically updates itself based on any changes.

+**Note:** Relevance training currently applies only to natural language queries in private collections.
+It is not intended for use with structured, {{site.data.keyword.discoveryshort}} Query Language queries.
+For more about the {{site.data.keyword.discoveryshort}} Query Language, see ["Building queries and delivering content"](/docs/services/discovery/using.html).

+**Note:** There is a maximum of 4 trained collections per environment.

 ## Adding queries and rating the relevancy of results